-If termites are found around structures some measures, such as applying liquid termiticides and installing bating systems, can be taken.
-Soil termiticides provide a continuous chemical barrier around the structure.
+If termites are found around structures some measures can be taken, such as applying liquid termiticides and/or installing baiting systems.
+Soil termiticides provide continuous chemical barrier around the structure.
+Termiticides should be applied in such areas as under slabs, by drilling and injecting vertically through the slab, or treating horizontally through the foundation from the exterior.
 There are both repellent and non-repellant liquid termiticides that can be applied around structures.
 The termites attempting to tunnel into the treated area will either be killed or repelled, thus preventing them from entering the structure.
 Termite baiting systems can also be installed around structures and in conducive conditions within the area.
-The stations will usually contain a piece of untreated wood initially until termite activity is detected.
-Once termite activity is observed, then the untreated wood is replaced with a plastic tube containing a termiticide.
-The termiticide in the bait systems is found within the cellulose matrix.
-The worker termites feed on the cellulose matrix and then take the material back to the colony to exchange this material with other members of the colony.
+The stations will initially contain a piece of untreated wood until termite activity is detected.
+Once termite activity is observed, then the untreated wood is replaced with a plastic tube containing a termiticide within a cellulose matrix.
+The worker termites feed on the cellulose matrix and then exchange this material with other members of the colony.
 This results in death of colony members.

-Picture of a winged reproductive termite, Reticulitermes sp.
+Photo of soldier and worker termites, Reticulitermes sp.
 (Isoptera: Rhinotermitidae).
-Photo by J. Hamer.
+Photo by H. A. Turney.

-Mention of commercial products is for educational purposes only and does not represent endorsement by Texas Cooperative Extension or The Texas A&M University System.
+Mention of commercial products is for educational purposes only and does not represent endorsement by Texas AgriLife Extension or The Texas A&M University System.
 Insecticide label registrations are subject to change, and changes may have occurred since this publication was printed.
 The pesticide user is always responsible for applying products in accordance with label directions.
 Always read and carefully follow the instructions on the container label.